giomungcal/yogi-web-portfolio/README.md

 # yogi's space ✧˚ ⋆
 **my latest web portfolio - 2024**

-`think of this portfolio as a direct reflection of my personality and my passion for web development! i'm really happy with how it turned out—hope you like it! ♡`
+`think of this portfolio as a direct reflection of my personality and my (side) passion for web development! i'm really happy with how it turned out—hope you like it! ♡`

 - designed in _**figma and adobe photoshop**_
 - made with _**next.js, typescript, tailwindcss, and framer motion**_